3CORESec/S2AN/README.md

 * Generate Navigator layer: `./Sigma2AttackNet -d folder_with_sigma_rules/`
 * Generate Navigator layer and identify mismatch: `./Sigma2AttackNet -d folder_with_sigma_rules/ -w`
+* Generate Navigator layer from Suricata signatures: `./Sigma2AttackNet -s folder_with_signatures/`

 ## Tactic & Technique mismatch

-In order to make use of the detection of mismatches in your rules, S2AN expects the following format:
+In order to make use of the detection of mismatches in your rules, S2AN expects the following format _(this feature is only available for Sigma rules)_:

 ```
 tags: